 Skip to content

-Fire and Rescue NSW's purpose is to enhance community safety, quality of life and confidence by minimising the impact of hazards and emergency incidents on the people, environment and economy of New South Wales.
+Fire and Rescue New South Wales' (NSW) purpose is to enhance community safety, quality of life and confidence by minimising the impact of hazards and emergency incidents on the people, environment and economy of NSW.

 Fire and Rescue NSW manage fire emergencies in NSW's major cities and towns, responding to rescues, hazardous materials incidents and possible terrorism activities across the state.